ZhiGroup/Syllable-PBWT/README.md

 | `-l <FILE>` or `--load <FILE>` | Path to load file | Must be the save file of a previous successful run |
 | `-g <FILE>` or `--gen_map <FILE>` | Path to genetic map file | The genetic map will be used when the query length unit is cM.
 Format: Sites described by one line each with genetic location as the last tab-delimited field.
 To accommodate header lines, lines with a non-numeric last field will be ignored. |

 The client program should be run with the server's named pipe (specified with `--fifo`) as the only parameter (you will be told so if you run `./client` with no parameters).
-When the server is done preprocessing, the client will be prompted with directions on how to query and the output format.
+When the server is done preprocessing, the client will be prompted with directions on how to query as well as the output format.
 Below are the flags used to query:
 |             Flag              |     Description         |
 |:-----------------------------:|:-----------------------:|
 | `-q <FILE>` or `--query_panel <FILE>` | Path to VCF query file |